 - B.6.1.1 Wherever possible, the design should avoid changes in floor level, such as door thresholds, steps and stairways or kerbs and small ramps, which could cause tripping.
-In practice, most changes in floor level are unnecessary and may be eliminated by intelligent design in the form of scupper drains covered with gratings and floor surfaces graded to a gentle fall away from door opening. - B.6.1.2 Where changes in level are unavoidable, handrails or grab bars should always be provided, no matter how slight the level change may seem. - B.6.1.3 Stairs should be designed in accordance with the provisions of this Code, providing correctly dimensioned handrails, contrasting colours or tones for stair nosings, both in public buildings and in private developments.
+In practice, most changes in floor level are unnecessary and may be eliminated by intelligent design in the form of scupper drains covered with grating and floor surfaces graded to a gentle fall away from door openings. - B.6.1.2 Where changes in level are unavoidable, handrails or grab bars should always be provided, no matter how slight the level change may seem.
+If possible, the slope should have a colour that contrasts with the surrounding floor finishes. - B.6.1.3 Stairs should be designed in accordance with the provisions of this Code, providing correctly-dimensioned handrails and contrasting colours or tones for stair nosings, both in public buildings and in private developments.